searchdiscovery/client-mk-dl-spec/Technical Specification Data Layer - Events.md

   ],
 };
 ```

 **Notes:**
 1. At present Launch is scraping the DOM determine and set the `product[n].monogrammed` flag.
 It’s super fragile and WILL break.
-2. `mkorsData.transaction.product[2].pickupstoreid` is shown above to demonstrate how the pick up in store (Click & Collect) information may be passed.
+2. `mkorsData.transaction.product[2].pickupstoreid` is shown above to demonstrate how the pick up in store (Click &amp; Collect) information may be passed.
 3. In the spec above, `transaction.product` is an array of product objects.
 This aligns with the rest of the data layer where we use an array of products (e.g. `addToBag` for custom items).
-The present (as of 9/2017) implementation of products within the transaction object is an “associative array” instead of an array object.
+The present (as of 9/2017) implementation of products within the `transaction` object is an “associative array” instead of an array object.
 In Launch we are looping through the associative array using
     ```javascript
     for (var i in mkorsData.transaction.product) {...}
     ```